 About me

-I am currently a Tenure-track Assistant Professor at Great Bay University(GBU), based at the Center for Intelligent Computing of the Great Bay Institute for Advanced Study, with a joint appointment in the School of Computing and Information Technology at GBU.
+I am a tenure-track assistant professor at Great Bay University(GBU), based at the Center for Intelligent Computing of the Great Bay Institute for Advanced Study, with a joint appointment in the School of Computing and Information Technology at GBU.

 Prior to this, I was a Postdoctoral Researcher at the Mathematical Institute, University of Oxford, working with Prof. Coralia Cartis.
 I received my Ph.D. in Mathematics from The University of Queensland under the supervision of Prof. Fred Roosta.